 If the request cannot be completed due to a Registration procedure going-on for the target UE, the AMF shall reject the request with a 409 Conflict response and with the TEMPORARY_REJECT_REGISTRATION_ONGOING application error.
 The NF Service Consumer should repeat the request after a suitable delay.

+If the request cannot be completed due to the target UE being in RM-DEREGISTERED state, the AMF shall reject the request with a 403 Forbidden response and with the UE_DEREGISTERED application error.